mohid-tanveer/rephoto-detection/README.md

   - distribution summaries (`mean`, `std`, `max`, percentiles) for scores, edges, consistency, ratios, and periods.
   - additional top-k and global statistics (e.g., fraction of tiles with high peak ratios).

-these features are designed to pick up on repeating color subpixel grids typical of photographed screens.
+These features are designed to pick up on repeating color subpixel grids typical of photographed screens.

-### wavelet + spatial tensors
+### Wavelet + spatial tensors

 `src/features/moire_wavelet.py` builds tensors consumed by the cnn: